-(d) use self-briefing facilities of an automated pre-flight information system to provide access to operations personnel, including flight crew members and other aeronautical personnel concerned and the human or machine interface of such facilities when provided shall ensure easy access in a guided manner to all relevant information or data.

-(2) Automated pre-flight information systems for the supply of aeronautical data and aeronautical information for self-briefing, flight planning and flight information service shall-

-- (a) provide for continuous and timely updating of the system database and monitoring of the validity and quality of the aeronautical data stored; - (b) permit access to the system by operations personnel including flight crew members, aeronautical personnel concerned and other aeronautical users through suitable telecommunications means; - (c) ensure provision, in paper copy form, of the aeronautical data and aeronautical information accessed, as required; - (d) use access and interrogation procedures based on abbreviated plain language and ICAO location indicators, as appropriate, or based on a menu-driven user interface or other appropriate mechanism as agreed between the civil aviation Authority and operator concerned; and - (e) provide for rapid response to a user request for information.

-(3) Automated pre-flight information systems providing a harmonized, common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data and aeronautical information shall be established by an agreement between the Civil Aviation Authority and the relevant meteorology department.
+- (d) use self-briefing facilities of an automated pre-flight information system to provide access to operations personnel, including flight crew members and other aeronautical personnel concerned and the human or machine interface of such facilities when provided shall ensure easy access in a guided manner to all relevant information or data - (2) Automated pre-flight information systems for the supply of aeronautical data and aeronautical information for self-briefing, flight planning and flight information service shall- - (a) provide for continuous and timely updating of the system database and monitoring of the validity and quality of the aeronautical data stored; - (b) permit access to the system by operations personnel including flight crew members, aeronautical personnel concerned and other aeronautical users through suitable telecommunications means; - (c) ensure provision, in paper copy form, of the aeronautical data and aeronautical information accessed, as required; - (d) use access and interrogation procedures based on abbreviated plain language and ICAO location indicators, as appropriate, or based on a menu-driven user interface or other appropriate mechanism as agreed between the Uganda Civil Aviation Authority and the concerned operator; and - (e) provide for rapid response to a user request for information. - (3) Automated pre-flight information systems providing a harmonised, common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data and aeronautical information shall be established by an agreement between Uganda Civil Aviation Authority and the relevant meteorology department.

-(4) Where automated pre-flight information systems are used to provide the harmonized common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data, aeronautical information and meteorological information, the Air Navigation Service Provider shall remain responsible for the quality and timeliness of the aeronautical data and aeronautical information provided by means of such a system.

-(5) The aeronautical information referred to in subregulation (3) shall be in accordance with subregulation (1)(c), and the Meteorological Service Regulations, 2019
+- (4) Where automated pre-flight information systems are used to provide the harmonised common point of access by operations personnel, including flight crew members and other aeronautical personnel concerned, to aeronautical data, aeronautical information and meteorological information, the Air Navigation Service Provider shall remain responsible for the quality and timeliness of the aeronautical data and aeronautical information provided by means of such a system. - (5) The aeronautical information referred to in subregulation (3) shall be in accordance with subregulation (1)(c), and the Civil Aviation (Meteorological Services for Air Navigation Services) Regulations, 2022.